Ontario Highway 401: Greater Toronto Area

 A former Canadian National Railway overpass, which was fenced off but commonly used by pedestrians during Highway of Heroes repatriations, was demolished on the night of June 11, 2011.
 A second structure in Bowmanville was demolished during two overnight closures on July 9 and 16.

-At Harmony Road, the suburban surroundings quickly transition to agricultural land.
-The highway curves around the south side of Bowmanville and travels towards Highway 35 and Highway 115.
+At Harmony Road (Durham Regional Road 33), the suburban surroundings quickly transition to agricultural land.
+Travelling alongside another hydro corridor, the highway curves around the south side of Bowmanville and travels towards Highway 35 and Highway 115.

 Eastern Ontario

 From east of Highway 35 and Highway 115 to Cobourg, Highway 401 passes through a mix of agricultural land and forests, maintaining a straight course.

-Highway 401 passes through the north end of the towns of Port Hope and Cobourg with two interchanges each.
+After exiting Greater Toronto, the freeway passes through the north end of the towns of Port Hope and Cobourg with two interchanges each.
 Just east of Cobourg, the highway narrows to four lanes and the terrain becomes undulating, with the highway routed around hills and through valleys along the shores of Lake Ontario.

 At Trenton, the highway crosses the Trent Canal and returns to an agricultural setting.
-It then crosses the Moira River as it goes through Belleville before heading eastward to Kingston.
+It then crosses the Moira River as it goes through Belleville, before passing through Greater Napanee, then heading eastward to Kingston.
 The Kingston portion of the highway, originally named the Kingston-Bypass, was one of the first sections of the highway to be completed; it is now mostly three lanes each way.

 East of Kingston, the highway continues through a predominantly agricultural area alongside the St. Lawrence River to Gananoque, where it splits with the Thousand Islands Parkway, one of the original sections of the highway designated in 1952.
 The highway runs parallel to the parkway several kilometres inland from the river.
-The Canadian Shield, an ancient geological formation, appears through this heavily forested section of the highway.
+The Canadian Shield, an ancient geological formation (which starts in Western and Northern Canada), appears through this heavily forested section of the highway.
 Highway 401 rejoins the Thousand Islands Parkway immediately southwest of Brockville, now heading northeast.

 The remainder of the highway runs parallel to the former Highway 2 along the shore of the St. Lawrence River within the St. Lawrence Valley.
 Northeast of Brockville is the interchange with Highway 416, which heads north to Ottawa.
-At the Ontario–Quebec border, Highway 401 becomes Autoroute 20 and continues to Montreal.
+The freeway passes through Johnstown, Cardinal, Iroquois, Morrisburg, Ingleside, Cornwall, and the last towns of Lancaster and South Lancaster.
+At the Ontario–Quebec boundary, Highway 401 becomes Autoroute 20, which continues to Montreal.

 Traffic volume

 The MTO publishes yearly traffic volume data for provincial highways, expressed as an average daily vehicle count over the span of a year (AADT).

-The table below compares the AADT at several locations along Highway 401 using data from 1969, 1988, 2008 and 2016.
+The table below compares the AADT at several locations along Highway 401 using data from 1969, 1988, 2008, 2016, and 2021.